dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 This is also the perfect way for anyone to organically join a conversation about an industry they know a lot about and something they are just exploring.
 They can comment on threads, comment on conversations, and start building an organic network of people they like to follow.
 Whose ideas resonate with them.

-Think Twitter, but more substantial.
+Think Twitter, but with more substance in each post.
 Not tweet threads, not empty nothing, but real conversations.
 Let him dip in and out of his groups.
 His college group, his professional group, his volunteer group, sure.
 But also his marketing group, his whatever group.
 The group can be the central point of consuming, sharing, and contributing to the content.

 This is about organic networking done based on ideas.
 This also means that your profile can have distinct sections: